 Many MLB stadiums have retractable roofs that allow games to be played without weather being a factor.

-When a game is played with the roof closed, the weather conditions outside do not affect the game, and the teams can play under consistent conditions.
-This can be beneficial to teams that play in areas with unpredictable weather patterns, as they can be assured that their games will not be affected by the weather.
+When a game is played with the roof closed, the weather outside does not affect the game and the teams can play under consistent conditions.
+This can be beneficial to teams that play in areas with unpredictable weather patterns, as they can be assured that their games will not be affected.

-As previously noted, Wrigley Field in Chicago is often affected by strong winds that can affect the trajectory of the ball, and Fenway Park in Boston experiences a wide range of weather conditions, including hot and humid summers and cold, wet winters.
+As previously noted, Wrigley Field in Chicago is often affected by strong winds that can influence the trajectory of the ball and Fenway Park in Boston experiences a wide range of weather conditions, including hot and humid summers and cold, wet winters.

 AT&T Park in San Francisco’s cool, damp conditions can make it difficult for batters to hit home runs, particularly during night games when the air is cooler.
 Coors Field in Denver, on the other hand, is located at a high altitude, which can affect the flight of the ball and lead to more home runs being hit.